Is there an epidemic of single parents having affairs with married men?

-So I was chatting with a friend recently, who was in the middle of trying to organize a social get-together with the parents from her son’s class at school.
+I was chatting with a friend recently, who was in the middle of trying to organise a social get-together with the parents from her son’s class at school.

 Turns out organising this kind of event is tricky – finding a day when people aren’t working, or don’t have other plans.
 My friend had suggested an evening get-together but the idea was shot down.
 Why?